Virtana/accurate-aprilgroup-tracking/README.md

 **Step 5**\
 Execute the program
-- Take images of your chessboard with your USB camera and store these images under the folder: ***aprilgroup_tracking/calibration/images/***
+- Take images of your chessboard with your USB camera
+- Create a folder named "***images***" under the directory: ***aprilgroup_tracking/calibration/***
+- Store your images under this folder
-- Calibrate you camera by running
+- Calibrate you camera by running:

 ```bash
 $ python3 aprilgroup_tracking/calibration/calibrate_camera.py